reidlai/cp630-final-project/readme.txt

-Title: Clinical Autonomous Agent Platform
+Title: Credit Card Fraud Detection
 Team: Wai Kei LAI
 WorkID: cp630oc-project
 Statement: We claim that the enclosed project submission is our team work.